rust-lang/rfcs/text/3537-msrv-resolver.md

 ## `cargo add`

-`cargo add <pkg>` (no version) will pick a version requirement that is low enough so that when it resolves, it will pick a dependency that is MSRV-compatible.
+`cargo add <pkg>` (no version) will pick a version requirement that is low enough so that when it resolves, it can pick a dependency that is MSRV-compatible.
 `cargo add` will warn when it does this.